Rockstar San Diego: Initial post-acquisition projects (2003–2006)

 After Electronic Arts acquired Criterion Games in 2004, Rockstar San Diego established the RAGE Technology Group team to develop the Rockstar Advanced Game Engine (RAGE) from the Angel Game Engine.
-The engine was introduced with Rockstar Games Presents Table Tennis, which was developed by the studio and released for the Xbox 360 and Wii in 2006.
-RAGE would go on to be used in most of Rockstar Games' titles for personal computers and consoles, including Red Dead Redemption, Grand Theft Auto IV, Max Payne 3, Grand Theft Auto V, and Red Dead Redemption 2.
-Founder and president Angel had been working from Rockstar San Diego's offices, Rockstar Games' New York City headquarters, and Colombia since the acquisition and eventually decided not to renew his contract with Rockstar Games.
+The engine was introduced with Rockstar Games Presents Table Tennis, which was also developed by the studio and released for the Xbox 360 and Wii in 2006.
+RAGE went on to be used in most of Rockstar Games's titles for personal computers and consoles, including Red Dead Redemption, Grand Theft Auto IV, Max Payne 3, Grand Theft Auto V, and Red Dead Redemption 2.
+Angel, until then Rockstar San Diego's president, had been working from the studio's offices, Rockstar Games's New York City headquarters, and Colombia since the acquisition and eventually decided not to renew his contract with Rockstar Games.
 The Houser brothers tried to persuade him to stay, but Angel felt homesick and left the company in May 2005 to return to Colombia.
-In Medellín, he tried to create game development opportunities, such as a master's degree in video game programming at EAFIT University.
-They ultimately faltered due to a lack of government support and talent in the area.
-Alan Wasserman, who had joined Rockstar San Diego in 2003, became the studio's general manager.
+In Medellín, he tried to create game development opportunities, including through a master's degree in video game programming at EAFIT University.
+These attempts ultimately faltered due to a lack of government support and talent in the area.
+Alan Wasserman, who had joined Rockstar San Diego in 2003, became the studio's general manager in Angel's place.
 The studio opened two paid internship positions for Entertainment Technology Center students in December 2005 and soon began recruiting employees to produce next-generation games.